Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/index.md

 - **[TZSH-Softkey](./tzsh-softkey.md)**: For the Softkey window that shows the device back and home buttons.

-All applications do not need to use the TZSH's functionalities.
+Most applications do not need to use the TZSH's functionalities.
 However, in some cases, certain applications may require to perform manipulation of system GUI service window.
 For example, media player application needs to close the Quickpanel window during playback of video.
 In this case, you can use the TZSH-Quickpanel library.

 ## Prerequisites